Independence of irrelevant alternatives: Criticism of IIA

 Arguments have been made that IIA is itself an undesirable and/or unrealistic criterion.
 IIA is largely incompatible with the majority criterion unless there are only two alternatives and the vast majority of voting systems fail the criteria.
 The satisfaction of IIA by Approval and Range voting rests on making an unrealistic assumption that voters who have meaningful preferences between two alternatives, but would approve or rate those two alternatives the same in an election with other irrelevant alternatives, would necessarily either cast a vote in which both alternatives are still approved or rated the same, or abstain, even in an election between only those two alternatives.
 If it is assumed to be at least possible that any voter having preferences might not abstain, or vote their favorite and least favorite candidates at differing ratings respectively, then these systems would also fail IIA.
 Allowing either of these conditions alone causes approval and range voting to fail IIA.

-The satisfaction of IIA leaves only voting methods that have undesirable in some other way, such as treating one of the voters as a dictator, or requires making unrealistic assumptions about voter behavior.
+The satisfaction of IIA leaves only voting methods that are undesirable in some other way, such as treating one of the voters as a dictator, or requires making unrealistic assumptions about voter behavior.